-The Luxbet All Weather Devonport race course was the first Tapeta synthetic race course developed and raced on in Australia.
+The TAB All Weather Spreyton race course was the first Tapeta synthetic race course developed and raced on in Australia.
 The track surface provides race-goers with the opportunity to enjoy consistent racing in all weather conditions.

-The DRC’s facilities include a spacious bar, TOTE outlet, a bistro style restaurant with seating for 120 on race days and private functions directly adjacent to the winning post.
+The DRC’s facilities include a spacious bar, TAB outlet, a bistro-style restaurant with seating for 120 on race days and private functions directly adjacent to the winning post.

-The club’s downstairs bar provides owners and trainers with a qunitessential race day experience.
+The club’s downstairs bar provides owners and trainers with a quintessential race day experience.

 The bar is open throughout the week, providing members and guests with a great place to meet and enjoy live racing from around Australia and the world on Sky Channel.

-On Wednesday 10 January 2018, the place to be will be Simons Design Devonport Cup Day hosted by the DRC at the beautiful Luxbet All Weather Devonport!
+On Wednesday 9 January 2019, the place to be will be Simons Design Centre Devonport Cup Day hosted by the DRC at the beautiful TAB All Weather Spreyton.

 2002 marked the centenary of the Devonport Racing Club, The oldest sporting body in the city of Devonport.
 In the early years, the club was only granted two racing dates per season - usually one late in December and the second on Easter Saturday.
 Early programs conducted by the club contained both galloping (including jumps races) and trotting events.